omar-hanafy/context_collector/lib/src/features/virtual_tree/RULES.md

 - Create new file in any folder
 - Create new folder anywhere
 - Create at root level
+- Edit content of any file (virtual or real)

 **Naming Rules:**
 - Virtual files start with default names (untitled-1.md)
 - Auto-increment if name exists
 - User can rename immediately
+- Name validation prevents duplicates and invalid characters

 ### Virtual Item Behavior
 - Treated exactly like real files in selection
 - Can be edited, moved, deleted
 - Shown with special indicator (✨)
 - Included in export/copy operations
+- Virtual file paths reflect their position in the tree hierarchy

+### Implementation Details
+- Virtual files are created directly in their parent folder without rebuilding the entire tree
+- File creation uses dedicated `addVirtualFileNode` API to maintain proper state synchronization
+- Virtual paths are built from the parent node's virtual path, not filesystem paths
+- Checkboxes work immediately upon creation due to proper fileId linking

 ## Selection Behavior